MSeifert04/iteration_utilities/docs/installation.rst

 Installation
 ------------

-The `iteration_utilities` package is a pure python package supporting the Python versions:
+The :py:mod:`iteration_utilities` package is a C extension python package supporting the Python versions:

 - Python 2.7
 - Python 3.3+